Nahuel247/Identify_water_leakage/README.md

 [![Parameter.png](https://i.postimg.cc/KjwWnrF6/Parameter.png)](https://postimg.cc/SYLV49nd)

-The diameter and length of the pipeline, the moment when the leak occurs, the leak coefficient and the location of the leak were modified.
+During the multiple simulations: The diameter and length of the pipeline, the moment when the leak occurs, the leak coefficient and the location of the leak were modified.
 Finally, the information obtained was recorded.

 [![tuber-a.png](https://i.postimg.cc/fLk5BtHD/tuber-a.png)](https://postimg.cc/62JdQ3Jm)